ccwang002/cptac3-gbm-analysis/201907_somatic_mutation/README.md

     # Convert and annotation VCFs to be MAFs
     snakemake -j20 all_gdc_mafs all_tindaisy_mafs

+    # Combine TinDaisy MAFs into one MAF
+    snakemake all_combined_tindaisy_mafs all_combined_gdc_mafs

+Once the combined MAFs are generated, remove the individual MAFs by

+    rm -rf processed_data/gdc_mafs processed_data/tindaisy_mafs processed_data/tindaisy_raw_annotated_mafs

+Currently the database is not used:

     # Load mutations into SQLite database
     snakemake add_gdc_mutation_to_db add_all_tindaisy_mafs add_all_tindaisy_raw_merged_mafs

-    # Combine TinDaisy MAFs into one MAF
-    snakemake all_combined_tindaisy_mafs